ZHuang4270/quality-of-life-dashboard/README.md

 these environment variables, as described [here](https://www.taos.com/using-multiple-accounts-aws-cli-direnv/).

 To deploy, run `python deploy.py` (make sure that `python-dotenv` is installed locally using `pip install python-dotenv`).
 This will deploy everything in the `public` directory to the blob name set in `AZURE_DESTINATION_BLOB` This Azure hosting strategy follows [these instructions by Hao Luo](https://blog.lifeishao.com/2017/05/24/serving-your-static-sites-with-azure-blob-and-cdn).

+The `develop` branch is automatically deployed to staging server http://nbhdcompassdev.azurewebsites.us/ via circleci.